 WENDY: Come on.
 Let's get up off the floor, huh?

 269 shot Colorado lounge from behind Danny.
 (1:00:47)

 As Wendy helps Jack off the floor, we've a shot from behind Danny of him entering from the hall behind the great stairway in the opposite direction from which his mother had come.

 As said, rational, everyday logic is not here because this is not a "realistic" film.
-The audience knows (or they believe they know) that Room 237 is on the other side.
-Kubrick showed this to him when he didn't have to.
-He showed the audience Room 237's position relative the open balcony above.
-To make his point to the audience, Kubrick will even now show the balcony again, reminding his audience of Room 237's position relative to the Colorado Lounge.
+The audience knows (or they believe they know) that Room 237 is on the other side of the lounge on the upper floor.
+Kubrick has showed this to us when he didn't have to.
+He showed the audience Room 237's position relative the open balcony above and behind Jack.
+Kubrick will even now show the balcony again, reminding his audience of Room 237's position relative to the Colorado Lounge.
 And it will not matter to most of us.
 Most of us will reason that because Danny comes from this side then it is logical to the film in an art imitating real life way.

 WENDY (helping Jack into his chair): Okay, there, let's sit down.
 It's okay.
 Honey?
 It's okay.